 Growing outside in spring

 Lots of lovely veg that you’ve lovingly grown and harvested over winter will rapidly go to seed in spring.
-Asian greens, rocket, claytonia and lambs lettuce go first, then kale, brussels and kalettes, followed by lettuce and spinach.
+Asian greens, rocket, claytonia and lambs lettuce go first, then kale, brussels and kalettes, followed by chard, lettuce and spinach.

 When growing outside, without any protection from the elements, you need to me more selective, every plant really needs to count, because you probably only get one or two successions, rather than 4-5 if you grow under cover.